This morning, with the help of my grandchildren, we baked (all with bread dough):

 Christmas tear and share loaf [link to come]

-Gluten free 'sizzlers' - bread wraps with cheese and tomato filling
+Gluten free 'sizzlers' - bread wraps.

 This evening I made 5 rolls from the rest of the GF dough which I'd had proving all day, plus a sunflower oil brioche with which to wrap my homemade haggis for Christmas dinner tomorrow.